 Green wind technology, the big, stable job creator….
 “Green jobs” was the talk everywhere.
 Massive Government subsidies were created in these countries especially for wind technology.
 The only job qualification: You can’t have fear of heights.
 We will train you for the rest.
 So why are there huge job losses in wind technology in Germany today?
 Does this mean wind technology is not viable?

 From 2002 to 2016 wind technology was booming.
 So why the sudden and big job cuts starting in 2016?
-Drive around the German coast and you’ll see wind turbines being dismantled.
+Drive around the German coast and you’ll see wind turbines standing still and being dismantled.
 How is this possible?
 What is/are the reasons for it?
 Do we no longer need green energy?
-Are we returning to fossil fuels?
+And worst of all: Are we returning to fossil fuels?

-Northern Europe, the North and Baltic Seas have a lot of wind most days.
+Northern Europe, the North, and the Baltic Sea have a lot of wind most days.
 Thus, wind turbines all along the shores and offshore were installed in large numbers beginning in the early 2000s.
-Government subsidies for “clean energy” provided huge incentives for farmers and other property owners – farmers collected checks on long-term, 20-year leases and could now look at farming as a hobby! – I am not kidding!
+Government subsidies for smart, “clean energy” provided huge incentives for farmers and other property owners – farmers collected checks on long-term, 20-year leases and could now look at farming as a hobby! – I am not kidding!
 Wind energy was deemed to be a big part of all of these countries’ green technology goals.

 According to Germany’s Bundesverband WindEnergy (BWE), the number of wind turbines in Germany alone grew to 29,456 onshore installed units with a production of approximately 53MW.
 Who knew that the number was this large?!
 See the chart below.

 But notice the large production drip from 2017 – 2019: